christianreyes/internetofthings/README.md

 The Internet of Things
 ===========

 An introduction to the technologies and fundamentals involved in bridging the physical and digital world, in an interactive way.
+The intended audience is people who have little to no experience programming.

 JavaScript will be the programming language which will be used throughout these examples.